What Is AWS (Amazon Web Services): All You Need To Know

 The 7 Main AWS Services

+What is AWS used for?
 For cloud applications, Amazon offers a wide range of services.
 Here are the top AWS ecosystem services, along with a quick explanation of how developers use them.

 1. Compute Service